sacrevert/frescaloNeighbourhoods/README.md

 Irish neighbourhoods were created using the Corine Land Cover Map 2018 (100 m resolution), combined with information on calcareous and peaty soils.

-Please contact Dr Oli Pescott for more information.
+Files can be visualised here: https://olipes.shinyapps.io/visualiseFresNeighbours Please contact Dr Oli Pescott (https://www.ceh.ac.uk/staff/oliver-pescott) for more information.